hildeingvildhummel/UATR/README.md

 ## Related Work

-For further context on this approach, refer to the preprint: [Title of the Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5112948) for more details on the theoretical foundations and experimental results.
+For further context on this approach, refer to the preprint: The Computation of Generalized Embeddings for Underwater Acoustic Target Recognition Using Contrastive Learning (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5112948) for more details on the theoretical foundations and experimental results.